-The delegation of Ukraine warmly welcomes Ambassador Villadsen to the Permanent Council and thanks him for the presentation on activities of the OSCE Project Co-ordinator in Ukraine.
-As this is his first appearance in the PC in the new capacity, we congratulate him on the appointment and wish success in his activities.
+The delegation of Ukraine warmly welcomes Ambassador Villadsen back to the Permanent Council and thanks him for the report on activities of the OSCE Project Co-ordinator in Ukraine.

-We appreciate the established level of co-operation of the PCU with Ukrainian authorities.
-Ukraine welcomes and supports the important role of the PCU as part of international efforts aimed at assisting Ukraine’s Government on two crucial tracks: pursuing reforms to foster implementation of the OSCE commitments and addressing the grave impact of the ongoing Russian aggression against Ukraine.
+As we constantly emphasize, Ukraine welcomes and supports the important role of the PCU as part of international efforts aimed at assisting Ukraine’s Government in advancing reforms to foster implementation of the OSCE commitments and to address the grave aftermath of the ongoing Russian aggression against Ukraine.

-The Government of Ukraine appreciates the close interaction with the PCU in its core activities in the fields of judicial and law-enforcement reforms, combating corruption, organized crime and human trafficking, addressing domestic violence, promoting gender equality, enhancing environmental security, good governance, energy security, freedom of the media and electoral assistance.
+The Government of Ukraine appreciates the close interaction with the PCU in its core activities in the fields of judicial and law-enforcement reforms, combating corruption, organized crime and human trafficking, enhancing environmental security, good governance, energy security, freedom of the media and electoral assistance.

-I once again thank Ambassador Villadsen for his today’s presentation and wish him every success in his future endeavours.
+We wish Ambassador Villadsen and his team every success in their future endeavours.

 Thank you, Mr. Chairperson.